Connecting to Mantis

 Once you have created your SSH key pair, you will need to copy the public key to the Mantis cluster.

-On MacOS and Linux, you can copy your public key to the Mantis cluster using the ssh-copy-id
+On MacOS and Linux, you can copy your public key to the Mantis cluster using the ssh-copy-id command:

 ssh-copy-id <user>@transfer.cam.uchc.edu

-is your CAM username.
+Where <user> is changed to your CAM username.

-On Windows 10 or later, you can copy your public key to the Mantis cluster with Windows PowerShell
+On Windows 10 or later, you can copy your public key to the Mantis cluster with Windows PowerShell using the command:

 type $env:USERPROFILE\.ssh\id_ed25519.pub | ssh <user>@transfer.cam.uchc.edu "mkdir -p .ssh && cat >> .ssh/authorized_keys"

-is your Mantis username.
+Where <user> is changed to your CAM username.

 Once you have copied your public SSH key to the Mantis cluster, you can connect using the SSH client.

-To connect to Mantis through SSH, open a Windows PowerShell
+To connect to Mantis through SSH, open a Windows PowerShell or Terminal window and enter the following command:

 ssh <user>@login.hpc.cam.uchc.edu

-is your Mantis username.
+Where <user> is changed to your CAM username.

 CAM VPN